 If you stop your SEO efforts, do you think your competitors will “move” ahead of you on the search engines?
 Especially if your website is already ranking in the top 10 or top 20?

-Generally speaking, if your rank drops, your competition will probably move up in rank or replace your position and they will start to attract traffic that was meant for your site to theirs!
+If you check out LocalViking.com you’ll find out that when your rank drops, your competition will probably move up in rank or replace your position and they will start to attract traffic that was meant for your site to theirs!
 It may take a few weeks to a few months but if your competitors continue their online marketing activities, they will retain and even gain rank.